-On my last full day in Istanbul, I decided to revisit the Princes’ Islands – known as Kızıl Adalar in Turkish.
-The Princes’ are a chain of nine small islands in the Sea of Marmara.
-I first discovered them during a visit in March 2013 when I explored Büyükada Island.
-This time it was Heybeliada Island.
+On my last day in Istanbul, I decided to revisit the Princes’ Islands – Adalar in Turkish.
+The Princes’ form a small archipelago of nine islands in the Sea of Marmara.
+I first discovered them during a visit in March 2013, when exploring Büyükada Island.
+This time I explored Heybeliada.

 Festival of Eid-al-Fitr?

-Somehow, I got the date of the festival of Eid-al-Fitr confused and incorrectly thought it was Sunday, not Monday.
-With everyone celebrating, Monday was hectic around Istanbul – especially on the ferries!
+Somehow, I got the date of the Muslim festival Eid-al-Fitr confused and incorrectly thought it was Sunday, not Monday.
+With everyone “breaking their fast” and enthusiastically celebrating, Monday was a hectic day around Istanbul – especially on Bosphorus ferries!

-A trip to the islands on Eid-al-Fitr was a unique experience, but doubt I would vote for a repeat.
-The ferries were overcrowded with people crammed in and standing in the aisles, and it took forever to get from Eminönü’ (emmy new new) to the islands.
+A trip to the islands on Eid-al-Fitr was a unique experience, but not one I would repeat.
+The overcrowded ferries had people crammed everywhere and standing in the aisles.
+It took forever for the ferry to get from Eminönü’ (emmy new new) to the islands.
 I saw a sign for 453 life jackets – total.
-There were three times that many passengers on the ferry, but maybe it was per level!
+There were at least three times that many passengers on board!
 Unbelievably, the ride back was even more crowded.
 I got stuck on a level with lots of babies.
-At the end of the day, they were hot, tired, hungry, and cross!
+At the end of the long day, they were hot, tired, hungry, and cross!

-I watched frazzled parents trying to soothe and control their children, fights between siblings, and the rare mellow baby that hung through the whole ferry ride cute, cool and never making a sound.
-I took quite a few “people” photographs, mostly because everyone was so relaxed and festive they didn’t mind.
-Got a harsh stare from a Muslim woman – but since I wasn’t photographing her….
-On the way back, many passengers succumbed to the heat and rocking, swaying motion of the ferry and fell sound asleep.
+Frazzled parents tried to soothe and control their children.
+There were noisy sibling squabbles, and the rare mellow baby “hanging” through the entire hectic ferry ride cute, cool, and never making a sound.
+Because everyone was relaxed and festive, I took several “people” photographs, and they didn’t seem to mind.
+Got a harsh stare from an unfriendly looking Muslim woman – but I wasn’t photographing her….
+On the way back, many passengers succumbed to the heat and rocking motion of the ferry and fell sound asleep.

 About the Princes’ Islands

-“The Princes’ Islands evolved from a place of exile during the Byzantine era, to a popular destination for tourists and Istanbulites to escape hectic city life for a day.”
+“The Princes’ Islands evolved from a place of exile during the Byzantine Empire, to a popular destination for tourists and Istanbulites to escape hectic city life.”